Together, with the Head Teacher and the Senior Leadership Team, we are responsible for making sure the school provides good quality education.

 The Full Governing Body meets three times a year to discuss and report on all key aspects of the school.

-In addition, the FGB has four sub-committees
+In addition, the FGB has three sub-committees

 - Finance (including Personnel) and Buildings (responsible for agreeing and overseeing building maintenance and school grounds)

 - Worship and Ethos (responsible for monitoring and promoting our school’s Christian core values which serve to underpin our Christian ethos)

 - Improvement, Inclusion and Curriculum (responsible for monitoring the standards of teaching and learning within our school)

 The above sub-committees meet at least 3-6 times a year to discuss their areas of responsibility in more detail, this information then being fed back to the FGB.

 We also have committees that meet as and when required to consider Headteacher Performance Management, safeguarding and pupil discipline.

 At St.George’s, our mission is to create a culture that brings faith and learning together.
 As a Christian School, we value each pupil as an individual, and we work together to ensure that each child reaches his or her full potential, reflecting the principles of the Christian faith as exemplified by St.George: – Respect, Honesty, Courage, Kindness, Forgiveness and Hope.